-- The spots heal at different stages, some faster than others, so your child may have the rash in several different stages at once.
+- The spots heal at different stages, so your child may have the rash in several different stages at once.

-Some children have mild chickenpox with under 50 spots; others have a miserable time with hundreds of spots.
+Some people have mild chickenpox with under 50 spots; others have hundreds of spots and are very miserable.

 Can there be complications from having chickenpox?